Stephen Mason is a barrister. He was called to the Bar by the Honourable Society of the Middle Temple in November 1988.

 Stephen is the recognised authority on electronic signatures and digital evidence, and has assisted governments in China, the Middle-East, Central America, and businesses in continental Europe and Africa, including the Corporation of London, the Ministry of Justice of the United Arab Emirates, and the government of Trinidad and Tobago.

-Together with Uwe Rasmussen, Stephen has agreed to undertake a comparative study and analysis of existing national legal provisions that have been adopted or adapted on the effect of electronic evidence on the rules of evidence and modes of proof, with a focus on proceedings relating to civil law, administrative law and commercial law.
-The first draft was presented to the 89th plenary meeting of the European Committee on Legal Co-operation that took place in Strasbourg 29-31 October 2014.
+Stephen undertook a comparative study and analysis of existing national legal provisions that have been adopted or adapted on the effect of electronic evidence on the rules of evidence and modes of proof, with a focus on proceedings relating to civil law, administrative law and commercial law.
+The final report was presented to the 90th plenary meeting of the European Committee on Legal Co-operation that took place in Strasbourg on 28 October 2015.